24x7fpga/24x7fpga-website/content/ams_directory/2025_03_13_current_voltage_and_resistor.md

 ## Resistor {#resistor}

-A resistor is passive electonic elements that obstructs the flow is current.
-A resistor dissipates electical energy in the form of heat (passive) unlike active elements that amplify the energy, e.g., transistors and op-amps.
+A resistor is passive electonic element that obstructs the flow of current.
+A resistor dissipates electical energy in the form of heat, unlike active elements that amplify the energy, e.g., transistors and op-amps.

 ## Ohm's Law {#ohm-s-law}